 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be _________ (name of the person or persons), a _________ (technician, post doc, grad student) from my laboratory.
-(Add additional mention of demonstrators as necessary).
+Daniel McGarvey: Demonstrating the procedure will be Brandon Gravett, Sarah Headley, and Giancarlo Racanelli, field technicians.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera